 What is an accredited investor?

-Some crowdfunded real estate investments are only for “accredited” investors.
-Essentially, that means that you are wealthy enough to take on some extra risk that the government is not comfortable letting normal people invest in.
+On a more legal level, some crowdfunded real estate investments are only for “accredited” investors.
+Essentially, that means that you are wealthy enough to take on some extra risk and the government will block you from joining in if you aren’t wealthy enough.

 So how do you become an accredited investor?
 It’s simple.
+There’s no card.
 As of 2020, all you have to do is hit one of these 3 criteria to join the club.

 - Earn over $200,000 per year, OR